pgrilo92/nfl-rushing/README.md

 2. Allow to choose the number of records per page
 3. Implement a mongo database to keep the records stored
 4. Add tags for specific categories like top 10 Yds only
+5. Move Sorting and Filtering Functions to the Backend to improve performance